How to Grow Asparagus Ferns

 They are neither asparagus nor ferns

 The asparagus fern looks very much like an asparagus plant and like asparagus is a member of the lily family.
 It is not a true fern.
 Its "fronds" are actually long stems with needle-like leaves.
 Unlike true ferns, the asparagus ferns grow from underground tubers.
 They also flower, something else you won't find on a true fern.
 The flowers produce berries that are first green, then turn red when ripe.
-Birds love them and help asparagus ferns by eating the berries and then excreting the indigestible berries, usually far away from the original plant.
+Birds love them and help asparagus ferns spread by eating the berries and then excreting the indigestible seeds, usually far away from the original plant.
 The plants themselves are toxic for dogs and cats so you might want to either not grow them or hang them high that your pets can't reach them.

 Grow them outdoors